Akarana: Sydney

 Robert Logan then shipped Akarana on Burrumbeet to Sydney to compete in the National Regatta on Anniversary Day, January 1889.
 Logan was disappointed upon arrival to find out that nearly all the yacht racing was club racing, and that, as he was not a member, Akarana could not compete.
 Logan however entered Akarana in the race for all yachts under 10 tons at the Anniversary Regatta held on 26 January 1889.
 Before this race Logan had an extra half-ton of load added to her keel.

 Skippered by Dick Hellings, Akarana won the principle event of the day, an open race for the first prize of £20 and three cases of Moet and Chandon champagne, beating Sydney yachts Assegai, Iolanthe and Sirocco.

 In May 1889 Logan sold Akarana to Sydney chemist John Abraham, who sailed with the Royal Sydney Yacht Squadron.

 The yacht remained in Sydney, passing through several owners.
 These owners made many changes, including progressive reduction of the rig and loss of 4 ft off the stern.
 Modifications to the keel and rudder resulted in a shallower draft and reduced her ballast.
-The original lead keel was removed in the mid 1920s, and it was not until the 1950s that a smaller section of lead was restored.
+The original lead keel was removed in the mid-1920s, and it was not until the 1950s that a smaller section of lead was restored.

 Restoration

 The New Zealand government decided in 1987 to restore Akarana and give her to Australia as the county's gift to celebrate the Australian Bicentennial in 1988.
 The government purchased her from her existing owner, Andrew Bishop.
 Instead of the planned start date of 14 May 1987, delays meant she did not arrive back to New Zealand until 24 July 1987.
 Overseen by the Ministry of Transport in conjunction with the Ministry of Foreign Affairs, the restoration of the hull was undertaken by Salthouse Boatbuilders at Greenhithe, while the Navy Dockyard at Devonport were responsible for the masts, spars and rigging.

 The outer skin and decking were replaced.
-Where possible, the configuration of the stern and abovewater sections of the vessel were restored to the cutter's original appearance.
+Where possible, the configuration of the stern and above-water sections of the vessel were restored to the cutter's original appearance.
 The tight deadline meant that research into the vessel's configuration could not be completed, preventing full restoration of sections below the waterline.
 There was also no time for sailing trials.

 Akarana was returned to Australia and ended up in the ownership of the Australian National Maritime Museum in Sydney.